I'm 28, I'm A Law Clerk & I've Helped Support My Parents

 Did you worry about money growing up?

 Constantly, especially after my parents split up in my early teens and my mom lost her job.
 From an early age, I remember my folks only talked about money in front of me in order to complain about things being too expensive, or about not having enough of it — unpleasant stuff.
 The bitterness of their fights kept me from wanting to ask for anything.
-They divorced during the recession, after my mom discovered my dad never told her about a considerable sum of money he'd inherited years before.
-She kind of shut down after that process, so after a few too many utilities got shut off, she handed over her checkbook and debit card to me, and as a teen I became the one to negotiate all the bills and pay the taxes on time.
+My parents got divorced when I was young and as a teen, I became the one to negotiate all the bills and pay the taxes on time for my mom.
 These are the kinds of mistakes I never want to make in my own relationships, ever, and I consistently practice communicating with my partner about finances in a calm, transparent way.

 Constantly, especially after my parents split up in my early teens and my mom lost her job.
 From an early age, I remember my folks only talked about money in front of me in order to complain about things being too expensive, or about not having enough of it — unpleasant stuff.
 The bitterness of their fights kept me from wanting to ask for anything.
-They divorced during the recession, after my mom discovered my dad never told her about a considerable sum of money he'd inherited years before.
-She kind of shut down after that process, so after a few too many utilities got shut off, she handed over her checkbook and debit card to me, and as a teen I became the one to negotiate all the bills and pay the taxes on time.
+My parents got divorced when I was young and as a teen, I became the one to negotiate all the bills and pay the taxes on time for my mom.
 These are the kinds of mistakes I never want to make in my own relationships, ever, and I consistently practice communicating with my partner about finances in a calm, transparent way.

 Advertisement